2Shared Concepts in MEI

 An empty formatting element that signals the start of columnar layout.

-In order to force a system break in the musical text sb can be used.
+In order to force the beginning of a new system in the musical text sb can be used.

 An empty formatting element that forces musical notation to begin on a new line.